adaeris/adaeris.github.io/BookoneDarknessintheForestAlleigences.md

 Silvercreek.
 Silver she-cat with lavender eyes

 Apprentice: Ivypaw.
-Gray she-cat with blue eyes
+Gray she-cat with green eyes

 Talonbird.
 Brown tom with a darker brown tail with yellow eyes